persmed/cas-assignment/docs/assignment.ai.rst

 #.
 Install 'ITK-SNAP' and view the CT data and segmentation
 	- Install `ITK-SNAP <http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP3>`_
 	- unzip the file 'hip_ct_unet_CAS_code.zip' on your local machine.
-	- Inside the unziped folder, you can find a test hip CT image and its segmentation ground truth at ``Test/21_data.nii.gz`` and ``Test/21_mask.nii.gz``, respectively.
+	- Inside the unzipped folder, you can find a test hip CT image and its segmentation ground truth at ``Test/21_data.nii.gz`` and ``Test/21_mask.nii.gz``, respectively.
-	- Drag the data file into ITK-SNAP and then load the mask data as segmentation, the visulisation should be like the figure above
+	- Drag the data file into ITK-SNAP and then load the mask data as segmentation, the visualization should be like the figure above

 #.
 Change to your own email
-	- Change <username>@students.unibe.ch to your email in the file of 'job_run_gpu.sh' under the unziped folder
+	- Change <username>@students.unibe.ch to your email in the file of 'job_run_gpu.sh' under the unzipped folder
 	- delete the original 'hip_ct_unet_CAS_code.zip'
 	- zip the folder 'hip_ct_unet_CAS_code' to 'hip_ct_unet_CAS_code.zip'